hofstadter-io/cuetorials.com/content/go-api/_index.md

 ---
 title: "The Go API"
-description: "Using Cue's Go API"
+description: "Using Cuelang's Go API"
+keywords:
+- go
+- golang
+- api
 weight: 40
 ---

-Cue has Go API so you can  work with Cue from Go programs.
+CUE has Go API so you can  work with Cuelang from Go programs.
 It offers more granularity and sophistication than the cli.
-There are also capabilities only accessible from Cue's Go API.
+There are also capabilities only accessible from CUE's Go API.
 This section will take you on a tour through
-Cue's Go API, showing you how to do Cue things in Go.
+CUE's Go API, showing you how to do Cuelang things in Go.
 You will learn how to:

-- Load Cue code into Cue values
+- Load CUE code into CUE values
-- Print Cue values with various options
+- Print CUE values with various options
-- Extract Cue values, loop over fields and lists
+- Extract CUE values, loop over fields and lists
-- Extract and work with Cue attributes
+- Extract and work with CUE attributes
-- Unify and validate Cue and Go values
+- Unify and validate CUE and Go values
-- Decode to, and encode from, Cue and Go values
+- Decode to, and encode from, CUE and Go values
 - Validate, constrain, and complete Go values

 Working with the encodings is in the [integrations section](/integrations).